What happens when you abandon yourself to the rhythms of London life?

 We first meet Norman, a hapless tour guide in his sixties, and follow him on one of his tours.
 After an altercation with a pregnant Canadian tourist we get a glimpse of her life as she prepares to give birth in the capital.
 Driving her to hospital is a shrewd female ride-hailing app driver who later introduces us to our fourth character, a naïve takeaway-app cyclist who delivers food to our fifth, a trainee barrister preparing to present in court the following morning.
 At the trial, we meet a Police Community Support Officer and follow her as she patrols for truancy in her local area.
 Ultimately, she introduces us to a young schoolboy at the local comprehensive who will need to be dragged kicking and screaming to where he is meant to be: another of Norman’s authentic tours.

-Extract of pages 1-6; complete episode available on request – back at Sally’s hotel, we discover that her life is even less straightforward than it seemed earlier.
+Complete episode available on request – back at Sally’s hotel, we discover that her life is even less straightforward than it seemed earlier.
 After a spicy curry in Brick Lane, she demonstrates her tips to induce a pregnancy with an apparently predictable outcome.

 What if you could glimpse the semi-conscious fantasies of a better life that torture a recovering alcoholic?
 Would they really be any better than the real life he has with his family if he actually got to live them out?